-MIRENA A plastic IUD that over time releases small amounts of the hormone progesterone.
-Mirena may make your period lighter and for some women, it stops completely.
+HORMONAL A plastic IUD that over time releases small amounts of the hormone progesterone.
+Hormonal IUDs (such as Mirena, Skyla, Kyleena and Liletta) may make your period lighter and for some women, it stops completely.

 PARAGARD A copper IUD that has no hormones and can last for up to ten years.
 Your periods may stay the same or become heavier with Paragard.